mgreiler/se-unlocked/Transcripts/EP_38_Michael_Feather.md

 values versus practices, right?
 So I think that engineering values and developing dos is a team.
 And not a lot of people are talking about it.
 Unfortunately I think much more people should talk about values.
-The engineering values that we have.
-And not the practices because practices can change and they should change.
+The engineering values that we have and not the practices because practices can and should change.
 Right.
 They should change over time.
-And with technology changes and with our, how our society changes, the practices should change and somebody comes out and has a new idea.
-Right.
-And th they try something, they fail maybe 10 times, and then suddenly they found a new thing. .
+And with technology changes and how our society changes, the practices should change new ideas introduced.They try something, they fail maybe 10 times, and then suddenly they found a new way .
 But the values, I think, for example, what about our.
 Code health.
 Right?
 I wanted the quality of the code that we are expecting how we are developing software, how we are talking about the things I think those values are really important.
 Is that something that you have more and more teams do or, you know, successful teams do.

 **Michael Feathers:**[00:03:28] Yeah, definitely.
-I think it's yeah, it's a lot of, it really comes down to taking the work seriously.
-I think, you know, in a way, and in terms of values, it's, it's, it's funny with this too, because you know, there are many different, like, you know May different ways.
-We can look at, you know, values across organizations and different frames we can use.
+I think it it really comes down to taking the work seriously.
+I think, you know, in a way, and in terms of values, it's funny with this too, because you know, there are many different, like, you know many different ways.
+We can look at, you know, values across organizations and different frames to use.
-But I think that actually going and seeing the systems themselves as valuable is like a rather important thing to do as well.
+But I think that actually going and seeing the systems themselves as valuable is an important thing to do as well.
 Right.
 And that's a little piece that tends to be missing at times.
-One things that's kind of been striking to me across.
-You know, my career is basically noticing that in the very beginning back in the 1990s, it seemed like there was this thing of kind of like, well, we're all kind of like disposable and as engineers, you're just basically there just to do the work and then basically go home or go bowling or whatever it is you want to do in the evenings.
+One things that's kind of  striking to me across my career is basically noticing that in the very beginning back in the 1990s, it seemed like there was this thing like, well, we're all kind of like disposable and as engineers, you're just basically there just to do the work and then basically go home or go bowling or whatever it is you want to do in the evenings.
 Right.
-So going and recognizing that we can become more whole people at work and basically valuing our own development and valuing our communication, our relations with our coworkers.
-And I think that's a great thing, but then there's also this other thing too, of like valuing the thing that we do and looking at the things that we create as being significant and having their own intrinsic qualities that we can kind of like, you know pay attention to and kind of foster
+So going and recognizing that we can become more whole people at work and basically valuing our own development and valuing our communication, and relations with our coworkers.
+I believe that's a great thing, but then there's also this other thing too, of like valuing the thing that we do and looking at the things that we create as being significant and having their own intrinsic qualities that we can kind of like, you know pay attention to and kind of foster